RochakBhardwaj/UnravelBackendChallenge/SOLUTION.md

 **Pin-pointed tests in the test folder are created to replicate the initial problem and to see how the improved implementation solves the problem.**

-**Note: In a microservice based architecture with multiple session microservices, we will use a distributed cache like Redis for session management**
+**Note: In a microservice based architecture with multiple SessionManager microservices, we will use a distributed cache like Redis for session management**

 ### 2. Memory Management